md(4) — Linux manual page

 BAD BLOCK LIST

-From Linux 3.5 each device in an md array can store a list of
+Each device in an md array can store a list of known-bad-blocks.

-data recovered from other devices, the address of the block is
+recovered from other devices, the address of the block is stored

-stored in the bad block list.
-Similarly if an attempt to write a
+in the bad block list.
+Similarly if an attempt to write a block

-block fails, the address will be recorded as a bad block.
-If
+fails, the address will be recorded as a bad block.
+If attempting

-attempting to record the bad block fails, the whole device will
+to record the bad block fails, the whole device will be marked

-error.
-Attempting to write to a known bad block will be ignored
+Attempting to write to a known bad block will be ignored if any

-if any write errors have been reported by the device.
-If there
+write errors have been reported by the device.
+If there have been

-have been no write errors then the data will be written to the
+no write errors then the data will be written to the known bad

-known bad block and if that succeeds, the address will be removed
+block and if that succeeds, the address will be removed from the

 This allows an array to fail more gracefully - a few blocks on